rakshit-ayachit/Code-Castle-deco.cx/README.md

 ## Introduction

+This was our submission to the Deco.cx Hackathon 5, where we achieved a top 9 position in our category of landing pages.
 A visually stunning Three.js portfolio website showcasing Apple products with parallax effects and interactive 3D models.

 ## Features